General requirements for a meeting

-The purpose of a notice of meeting is to inform the members of when and where the meeting will be.
-The agenda informs the members of what is to be discussed and done at the meeting so that the members can decide:
+The notice of meeting informs the members when and where the meeting will be.
+The agenda informs the members what is to be discussed and done at the meeting so that the members can decide:

-- whether or not they want to attend the meeting; and
+- if they want to attend the meeting; and

-Usually, the agenda is attached to or combined with the notice so members are informed of all the necessary details at once.
-Agendas, confirmation of meeting details and any reports should be sent out in advance to allow people time to read the documents.
-Where proxy or postal voting is allowed, proxy forms or voting slips should also be sent at this time.
+The agenda commonly forms part of the notice or is attached to it so members receive all the necessary details at once.
+Any reports should be sent out in advance to allow people time to read the documents and where proxy or postal voting is allowed, it is suggested that the relevant forms or voting slips also be sent at this time.

 A proper meeting must have a chairperson to chair the proceedings.
 The chairperson is required to control the meeting procedures and has the task of: